-In the brisk cold winter air there is silence except the jangle of the collars and the panting of the Purebred Siberian Huskies.
-No one speaks for fear of ruining the moment as the bright sun shines over head and the dog sled makes its way down the trail….
+In the brisk cold winter air, there is silence except for the jangle of the collars and the panting of the Purebred Siberian Huskies.
+No one speaks for fear of ruining the moment as the bright sun shines overhead and the dog sled makes its way down the trail.
 I can still remember how it felt dogsledding with Winterdance Dogsled Tours in Haliburton, Ontario.
 It’s one of those once in a lifetime memories that I’ll never forget.

 I’m not a dog person.
-I don’t dislike them necessarily but I haven’t spent enough time with them to really get to know them but after spending an afternoon with the dogs of Winterdance I might just change my mind.
+I don’t dislike dogs necessarily, but I haven’t spent enough time with one to get to know them, but after spending an afternoon with the dogs of Winterdance, I might just change my mind.

 If these dogs could talk….

 The whimpering and howling started…they were anxious to get going.
 These dogs know exact!y what they want to do….
 RUN.